urd00m/System-Projects/cache_timer/i7_writeup.md

 ecx=2
 Exists TLB that supports 4k, 2m, 4m, and 1g
 16-way (fully associative) 1-set TLB, Unknown type TLB (level 1) (type id was 5, but only goes from 0-3 others are reserved so unknown what this means)
+Looking at Intel's manuals, this is a instruction TLB for larger pages

 ecx=3
 Exists TLB that supports 4k
 4-way 16-set TLB, unknown type (level 1) (type id was 4)
+Looking at Intel's manuals, this is a instruction or data TLB (probably data) for smaller pages.

 ecx=4
 Exists TLB that supports 2m and 4m
 4-way 8-set TLB, unknown type (level 1) (type id was 4)
+Looking at Intel's manuals, this is a data TLB for larger pages

 ecx=5
 Exists TLB that supports 1g
 8-way (fully associative) 1-set TLB, Unknown type TLB (level 1) (type id was 4)
+Can't find a matching TLB in intel's manuals, most likely a new TLB to handle larger pages

 ecx=6
 Exists TLB that supports 4k, 2m, and 4m